Solar panels can significantly offset your energy costs, and in some cases may even provide all the power you need for your home or business.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-How long before a 6.6kW solar system pays for itself?
+How long before 6kW and 6.6kW solar systems pay for themselves?

-It will take about four to six years for a 6.6kW solar system to pay for itself in Australia.
-This will depend on multiple factors, like where your home is located, how much energy your household consumes, the solar feed-in tariff you’re on, and the rebates available in your area.
+These estimates will depend on multiple factors, such as where your home is located, how much energy your household consumes, the solar feed-in tariff you’re on and the rebates available in your area.
 The cost of your preferred solar installer will also make a difference to your payback period.

 That’s why it’s so important to discuss your personal situation with your solar panel installer as they should be able to provide you with a general payback period on your investment.
-Like any major works to your home, it’s best to explore your options and ring around for at least three quotes.
-Most solar installers will give you a general idea of upfront costs, that way you can best decide whether a 6.6kW system is best for your circumstances.
+It’s best to explore multiple options and receive at least three quotes.
+Most solar installers will give you a general idea of upfront costs, that way you can best decide whether a 6kW or 6.6kW solar system is best for your circumstances.

 Should you get a 6.6kW solar system?

-The short answer is maybe!
-A 6.6kW solar panel system is a great way to save money on your annual energy costs, and they’re also super environmentally friendly.
+Both 6kW and 6.6kW solar panel systems are a great way to save money on your annual energy costs.
 But before you install a solar system, there are a few things you need to consider.

 First of all, you need to make sure that your roof can support the weight of the panels and that your home gets enough sunlight.
 If you live in an area with a lot of trees or other buildings, you might not get enough sun to make solar a good investment.

-Once you’ve made the decision to ‘go solar’, then it’s time to work out the cost of installation and maintenance.
+Once you’ve made the decision to invest in solar, then it’s time to work out the cost of installation and maintenance.
 Solar panels can be expensive, so you need to ensure you can afford the upfront cost.
 That being said, solar panels are usually a great investment, especially for homeowners who have a long-term outlook for their property.

 Compare Solar Energy Providers